theothersarah/sgopher/README.md

 -t, --timeout=NUMBER       Time in seconds before booting inactive client.
 Defaults to 10
 -w, --workers=NUMBER       Number of worker processes.
 Defaults to 1

-sgopher currently contains no provisions for access logging or throttling.
+sgopher must be run as a user with permission to bind a socket to ports below 1024, or else a custom high port number must be used.
+It currently contains no provisions for access logging or throttling.
 Errors are reported via stderr.

+When SIGTERM is sent to sgopher's main process, it will send SIGTERM to each of its children and wait for them to exit before exiting itself.
+This is intended to be the correct way to gracefully terminate sgopher.
+However, terminating it via SIGKILL or SIGINT via ctrl+c in the console does not cause any issues.

 ## Standards Support
 sgopher supports the Gopher protocol as written in RFC 1436 with a small number of exceptions.